Your little darling is moving into those tumultuous teen years, and everything is more of a struggle, including how to keep him or her reading.

 Recent studies have shown the number of teens who read for pleasure once a week or more has dropped substantially.

-“Teens today communicate in ways that are different,” says Rebecca Smykla, a library media specialist with the Palm Beach County School District.
+“Teens today communicate in ways that are different,” says Rebecca Smykla, former library media specialist with the Palm Beach County School District.

-Engaging them in reading is a challenge because teens spend more and more time on their phones, she says.
+It's a challenge to engage them in reading because teens spend more and more time on their phones, she says.
 That’s not necessarily bad, though.
-“Visual literacy is still literacy, and we have to find ways to entice teens to use reading as a form of pleasure.”
+“Visual literacy is still literacy, and we have to find ways to entice teens to use reading as a form of pleasure,” she says.

 7 WAYS TO ENTICE YOUR TEEN TO READ